asarauz/Projects/1 Stage/Cycloidal Drive-20241127T213729Z-001/Cycloidal Drive/Readme.md

 Stage 1 Gearbox was first iteration.

-Calculated the appropriate gear ratio for a 1 stage at 15:1.
+Gear ratio for a 1 stage at 15:1.

 **Stage 1**